Achyles/Machine_Learning_Product_Project/README.md

 **Optional Requirements:**
 1. [REST API](./REST_api)
 2. [Train](./service) (and use) [Model](./model)
 3. Present Data: Now data is used in csv and json file, and ranking results are in plain text.
-We may improve this part in the first iteration
 4. An event-driven service:
     1. A library shared by at least two services: both of our services uses [web scraping library](./Web_Scraping)
     2. More than one service